Joseph de Maistre: Politics

 In his short book Essai sur le Principe Générateur des Constitutions Politiques et des Autres Institutions Humaines ("Essay on the Generative Principle of Political Constitutions and other Human Institutions", 1809), Maistre argued that constitutions are not the product of human reason, but rather come from God, who slowly brings them to maturity.

 What was novel in Maistre's writings was not his enthusiastic defense of monarchical and religious authority per se, but rather his arguments concerning the practical need for ultimate authority to lie with an individual capable of decisive action as well as his analysis of the social foundations of that authority's legitimacy.
 In his own words which he addressed to a group of aristocratic French émigrés, "You ought to know how to be royalists.
 Before, this was an instinct, but today it is a science.
 You must love the sovereign as you love order, with all the forces of intelligence."
 Maistre's analysis of the problem of authority and its legitimacy foreshadows some of the concerns of early sociologists such as Auguste Comte and Henri de Saint-Simon.

+Despite his preference for monarchy, Maistre acknowledged that republics could be the superior form of government, depending on the situation and the people.
+Maistre also defended the government of the United States because its people were heirs to the democratic spirit of Great Britain, which he felt France lacked.